MycoPunk/Afum_avian/popgen/README.md

 This is a pipeline templated on the Stajich Lab Popgen pipeline for A.fumigatus.
 The definitive version can be found at https://github.com/stajichlab/PopGenomics_Afumigatus_Global
-The conde contained in this repo captures the version used for analysis in the A. fumigatus avian project 2021.
+The code contained in this repo captures the version used for analysis in the A. fumigatus avian project 2021.

 ##